[[introduction]]

 rm *.o

-Here, the final executable is called `FortCTester`.
-We compile the
+Here, the final executable is called FortCTester

-Fortran code in `fortran_routines.f` only to object code (by default in
+only to object code (by default in

-`fortran_routines.o`) using the GNU g77 compiler.
+) using the GNU g77 compiler.
 We have debugging

 turned on so that we can have a poke around in the running program